wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 2. You can also integrate the code into your own tracker, and conduct local-global search only when needed.

+3. Our pre-trained model on the GOT-10K training subset is available [**here**](https://drive.google.com/file/d/16WzOTmHNgKuZ7GbTa8FT_moUVHbbUFvz/view?usp=sharing, https://drive.google.com/file/d/1g3TsL3_qajKdL0bUp1iBwoiq8USHUpGZ/view?usp=sharing).
+You can use it to predict gloabl attention for your tracker.

 ## Cite